 Graph.
 Graph showing protein content in Normal host intestinal tissue, Infected Intestinal tissue and their parasite.

 DISCUSSION

-The result obtained an amount of protein content in the present study indicates that the amount of proteins present in cestode parasites is lower as compared to protein present in infected intestine as well as in host normal and infected intestine.
-This is summarized in table.
+The amount of proteins present in nematode parasites is lower as compared to protein present in infected intestine as well as in host normal and infected intestine.